broach1/scripts/README.md

 seeds.txt
 -----------
-Contains a list of 500 random seeds, designed to be imported by numpy in the .py configuration file for use in the single particle gun.
+Contains a list of 500 random seeds, designed to be imported by numpy in the .py configuration file for use in the single particle gun (generating pseudorandom phi angles).

 submit_jobs.sh
 -----------